cbbowen/graph/README.md

 For more examples, take a look in the `example` directory.
 To compile and run any example file `NAME.cpp`, simply `make NAME` in that directory.
 If you're already familiar with the extensive Boost.Graph library, `example/bgl.cpp` should provide a nice transition.

-The [table of data structures](doc/Data_structures.md) is a good place to dive into the documentation.
+The overview is a good place to dive into the [documentation](doc/Overview.md).

 # Efficient